TanguyLichau/TodoApp-Svelte/README.md

 - Mark all todos as completed
 - Unmark all completed todos
 - Delete all completed todos
+- Status bar to show number of todos completed out of all

 ## To Add

 - Edit a todo
-- Status bar to show number of todos completed out of all todos
 - CSS styling

 ## Get started